In this piece · 19 sections+

 Frasier (1993–2004, 11 seasons, Paramount+ / Hulu)

 Start with: Season 3, Episode 1.
 The first two seasons are good but the show peaks mid-run.
 Who'll love it: anyone who likes jokes constructed the way Swiss watches are constructed.
 Who'll bounce: anyone who finds the whole premise — two pretentious radio psychiatrist brothers — too theater-kid.
 It is theater-kid.
 Time: 22 minutes, 264 episodes.
 Endless.
-Status: ended, then revived in 2023 for a version we're all choosing not to discuss.
+Status: ended.
+The Kelsey Grammer revival ran two seasons on Paramount+ before getting axed in January 2025 — CBS Studios is reportedly still shopping it, but it doesn't matter.
 Watch the original.
 Why it works right now: it's one of the last sitcoms that was actually written like a play.
 Every episode has a farce structure.
 You can put on an episode from 1996 and your brain will not have to work at all.
 It is the sitcom equivalent of chicken soup, and I mean that technically.

-Start with: any recent season.
+Start with: any of the seasons HBO Max actually has — the US catalog runs a couple of years behind the UK broadcast, so don't worry about starting "current."
 Who'll love it: anyone who loved Bake Off and wants the same energy but with a judge who cries every single episode.
 Who'll bounce: anyone who is not already on board with British competition shows where everyone is nice to each other.
 Time: 60 minutes, 10 episodes a season.
 A weekend.
-Status: ongoing, bounced networks, currently on HBO Max in the US.
+Status: ongoing on Channel 4 in the UK — Series 9 aired in early 2026 — and HBO Max is the US streaming home.
 Why it works right now: Keith Brymer Jones, a large bearded man who judges ceramics, weeps openly when he sees a nice teapot.
 That's the show.
 He cries, you cry, we all cry, it's fine.
 Off-the-beaten-path pick number two.

 Actual Skip